Kenny Logan’s prostate cancer diagnosis ‘was a huge shock’

 “I got checked and very quickly, within three or four months, I had biopsies.
 There was something there but we’d just keep an eye on it.

 “This year, February 7, I was diagnosed with prostate cancer which was a huge shock.
-I ended up deciding to take it out so I’m three months since the operation, had the prostate out and I’m probably 95 per cent back to normal.
+I ended up deciding to take it out so I’m three months since the operation, had the prostate out and I’m probably 95% back to normal.

 “It was hard because when you’re told you’ve got cancer… I didn’t see it coming.
 No symptoms whatsoever.”